bcgov/CITZ-IMB-Capstone2020/docs/Solution Readme.md

 # Solution Architecture

 The 'PWA starter kit' is based upon the create-react-app solution from Facebook developed using react.js.
-This ‘start-kit’ provides product owners with a foundation to develop mobile applications.
+This ‘starter-kit’ provides product owners with a foundation to develop mobile applications.

-By using the start-kit you are inheriting architectural decisions.
+By using the starter-kit you are inheriting architectural decisions.
 You should review and adapt the architecture to meet your unique needs [This article](https://blog.usejournal.com/architecting-your-react-application-5af9cd65a891) can help on your journey.

 The key elements which are provided include: